Design & Technology: Product Design

 GCSE GRADE PROFILE

-Students who wish to study this subject will normally have achieved A* to C in a range of GCSE subjects and preferably at least a grade B in Design and Technology.
+Students who study Product Design must have achieved five GCSE grades from 9 – 4 and preferably at least a grade 5 in Design and Technology.

 An Advanced Level in Product Design would be good grounding in 3D design and materials/processes technology for anyone considering a for a degree in subjects such as 3D Design, Product Design, Automotive Design, Industrial Design, Architecture and Engineering.
 Alternatively you could choose to study for a Foundation Art course or It would also support students considering entry into employment in these and related areas.